pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-speedrun.rst

 Event-sourced aggregates
 ------------------------

-Firstly, let's baseline performance benchmarks by running the example :ref:`Aggregates and DCB <Aggregates and Dcb>`.
+Firstly, let's baseline performance benchmarks by running the example :ref:`Aggregates and DCB <Aggregates and DCB>`.

 .. code-block::